dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 For Cloud Service Providers (CSPs) also, it is not easy to enforce all the security measures that meet the security needs of all the clients, because different clients may have different security demands based upon their objective of using the Cloud services.
 In public Clouds, there are additional security concerns, which demand special measures.

 From a security perspective, both Cloud users as well as service providers have several concerns and face multiple threats.
 Some of the concerns and threats are common to both of them.
-From a CSP perspective, majority of the concerns and threats are common to all Cloud-deployment models.
+From a CSP perspective, a majority of the concerns and threats are common to all Cloud-deployment models.
 Therefore, in cases where a security concern or threat is specific to a Cloud model (for example Public Cloud), it will be explicitly mentioned.

 ### <mark style="background: #BABD00;">Security Concerns and Threats:</mark>